Last Updated on by Talita

 But logistically?
 Nagorno-Karabakh is de facto controlled by Armenia.
 Today, the people who live there are Armenian (all the Azerbaijanis were expelled) and it can only be accessed by crossing over from Armenia.

 Although you might not expect it given what we’ve just said, yes you can visit Nagorno-Karabakh and yes, it’s perfectly safe as a tourist.
+With the conflict now in October 2020 between Armenia and Azerbaijan, that is no longer true.
+We hope that in the future peace will return to the region.

 As we said above, the last violence broke out in 2016.
 But even then, this occurred on the frontlines and definitely not somewhere you’d be as a tourist.